 Exeter Ecotherapy: 'Walk and talk' counselling and psychotherapy outdoors

 Ecotherapy is typically conducted outdoors, so is sometimes called 'walk and talk' or simply 'outdoor therapy'.
-In some ways outdoors counselling sessions are the same as those conducted indoors, except that we meet for each 50 minute sessions in a local park or other natural space.
+In some ways outdoors counselling sessions are the same as those conducted indoors, except that we meet for each 50 minute session in a local park or other natural space.
 Counselling and psychotherapy outdoors is grounded on the same foundations as conventional therapy, but has the added input of nature as a kind of co-therapist.
-MIND, the mental health charity, conducted extensive research into ecotherapy and concluded that it can have "great benefits ... for people experiencing mental health problems".
-(MIND: What is ecotherapy?)

 Exeter parks are ideal for ecotherapy